-A student is defined as "full-time" in the Program when enrolled in at least 10 hours of doctorallevel classes per semester or engaged in at least 30 hours a week on average of dissertation research and writing.
+A student is defined as "full-time" in the Program when enrolled in at least 8 hours of doctoral-level classes per semester or engaged in at least 30 hours a week on average of dissertation research and writing.
 Students are expected to maintain full-time status throughout the consecutive three years of their residence at Wheaton.
 While not encouraged, summer employment may be allowed, pending consultation with the student's supervisor.
+Students are only eligible for student loans and loan deferment while registered full-time in the Program.